Thelymitra occidentalis

-Thelymitra occidentalis, commonly called the western azure sun orchid or rimmed orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Australia.
+Thelymitra occidentalis, commonly called western azure sun orchid or rimmed orchid, is a species of orchid in the family Orchidaceae and is endemic to the south-west of Australia.
 It has a single erect, fleshy, channelled, dark green leaf and up to fifteen blue flowers with darker blue veins and sometimes flushed with pink.
 The lobe on top of the anther has a wavy, yellow crest.

 Description

 Thelymitra occidentalis is a tuberous, perennial herb with a single erect, fleshy, channelled, dark green, linear to lance-shaped leaf 80-250 mm long and 3-10 mm wide with a purplish base.
 Between two and fifteen blue flowers with darker blue lines and often flushed with pink, 15-32 mm wide are borne on a flowering stem 120-400 mm tall.
 The sepals and petals are 7-15 mm long and 3-6 mm wide.
 The column is whitish or pale blue, 3-5 mm long and 2-3 mm wide with flanges on the sides.
 The lobe on the top of the anther is purplish black with a wavy yellow crest and the side lobes have mop-like tufts of purple or white hairs.
 The flowers are insect pollinated and open on hot days.
 Flowering occurs from September to November.